darsain/utilus/readme.md

 .container
 	// and use later
 	flexgrid: main
-	// or use with some adjustmenst
+	// or use with some adjustments
 	flexgrid: main gutter between
 ```